WeZZard/MyWorks/2023-01-15-a-study-of-llvm-adt-ilist-iplist-and-simple-ilist/index.md

 }
 ```

-This is because, for `ilist_node` subclasses, multiple inheritance of `ilist_node` gives the node multiple pair of node pointers.
+This is because, for `ilist_node` subclasses, multiple inheritances of `ilist_node`` gives the node multiple pair of node pointers.

 Then for `simple_ilist<NodeTy, ilist_tag<TagTy>>`, the implementation of intrusive list's ultimate content managing interfaces manipulate the node by casting it into `node_pointer` which eventually interpreted into `ilist_node_impl<ilist_detail::node_options<NodeTy, false, false, ilist_tag<TagTy>>>`.